MicrosoftDocs/Devices-docs/surface/surface-service-options.md

 If your Surface stops working, you can take advantage of new options to service, repair, or replace components on your device.

 Every commercial device comes with a minimum 1-year Microsoft Limited Hardware warranty.
-For added peace of mind, Microsoft Protection Plans offer extended coverage and services that help you with every stage of support you might need for your Surface devices, from deployment to replacement.
+For added peace of mind, Microsoft Protection Plans<sup>1</sup> offer extended coverage and services that help you with every stage of support you might need for your Surface devices, from deployment to replacement.

 ## Recommended service options for in-warranty devices

-If you need to service a device covered by Microsoft's Limited Hardware Warranty<sup>1</sup> or a Microsoft Protection Plan, we recommend commercial customers open service requests via a self-serve portal.
+If you need to service a device covered by Microsoft's Limited Hardware Warranty<sup>2</sup> or a Microsoft Protection Plan, we recommend commercial customers open service requests via a self-serve portal.
 Or if you want to service devices yourself with [self-serve replaceable components](surface-service-and-repair.md), see [Customer self-serve repair](surface-customer-self-repair-surface.md).

 > [!NOTE]
 > Self-serve replaceable components are currently **only available for purchase separately**, independent of the warranty status of your device.